.png)

 Many entrepreneurs do not understand how to protect their ideas and inventions and are clueless as to which type of IP protects their creative ideas and products.
-The following are the four types of IP:
+The following are the six main types of IP recognised in Australia:

 A copyright is a set of rights that automatically vests in literary and artistic work, music, software or movies.
-Copyright provides the right to reproduce the work, to perform and display the work publicly, to distribute copies, and to prepare derivative works.
+Copyright provides the right to reproduce the work, to perform and display the work publicly, to distribute copies, and (in Australia) to make an adaptation of the work.
+In Australia, copyright is governed by the Copyright Act 1968 (Cth) and registration is not required; protection arises automatically on creation.
+A 2025 US appeals court decision in Thaler v Perlmutter confirmed that copyright protection requires a human author, meaning purely AI-generated works are not registrable in the United States; the Australian position is similar in substance.
 We discuss copyright in further detail in this article on copyright.

 The purpose of IP laws is to promote inventions, new technologies and artistic expressions, while fostering economic growth.
 Intellectual property allows intellectual property owners to profit from their labour and recognise that their creative endeavours will be defended.
 This promotes creative innovation.
 Intellectual property owners are incentivised to create things that generate jobs, make processes more efficient, develop new technology, and excellence in the world around us.

 Many laws have been implemented to protect IP, based on the different forms of IP.
 Unauthorised use of IP is described as an infringement.
-People should take measures and place signs regarding their IP existing IP rights; this will put third-parties on notice of any potential infringement.
+Owners should mark their IP appropriately (for example, the registered trade mark symbol ® for registered marks, and ™ for unregistered marks) so that third parties are on notice of the existing rights.
 These rights provide legal recourse through the courts to prevent and obtain compensation for IP infringement.

-To protect your IP, you will need to do a trademark application, patent application and in some jurisdictions a copyright application (however in Australia, copyright vests automatically provided all the elements of copyright are satisfied).
-For trade secrets, an airtight confidentiality agreement will be required before revealing the trade secret to anyone.
+To protect your IP, you will need to file a trade mark application with IP Australia, file a patent application with IP Australia (typically as a provisional application followed by a complete application within 12 months) and, in some jurisdictions outside Australia, lodge a copyright registration (however in Australia, copyright vests automatically provided all the elements of copyright are satisfied).
+For trade secrets, a written confidentiality (non-disclosure) agreement should be in place before revealing the trade secret to anyone.

 It is never soon enough to protect your IP.
 IP registration is time-dependent.
 Ordinarily, you will not be capable of registering your IP if there is somebody who owns and registered something similar or identical prior to you, so registration as soon as possible is ideal.